stitchdata/docs/_integration-schemas/hubspot/tickets.md

     type: "object"
     description: "Associations represent the relationships between objects and activities in the HubSpot CRM"
     subattributes:
     - name: "companies"
       type: "object"
       description: "Companies store information about the organizations that interact with your business"
       subattributes:
       - name: "results"
         type: "array"
         description: "Array of objects"
         subattributes:
-			  - name: "items"
-		        type: "object"
-			    description: ""
-			    subattributes:
         - name: "id"
           type: "string"
           description: "The ID of the record to associate"

         - name: "type"
           type: "string"
           description: "Tickets association with companies.
 Eg - ticket_to_company, ticket_to_company_unlabeled"